 What if a traveler holds an Indefinite B-1/B-2 Visa?

 The US stopped issuing indefinite visas in the 1990s.
 Individuals who previously held indefinite B-1 or B-2 visas will need to reapply for a new visa prior to their arrival.
+If needed, individuals can change from a B-1 visa to a tourist visa.

 What if the visa is in an old, expired passport?